thoughtsunificator/instagram-dm-unsender/test/README.md

 ## Guidelines

 - Test file ends with `.test.js` and are placed beside the source file they test against.
+- Keep it simple, no god test functions and no bloated test files
+- Human-like test description

 ## Basic example